6 Ways to Build Relationships with Independent Workers

 3. Prioritize Clear Communication

-On a similar line of thought, you’ll also want to establish a plan for communication as soon as possible.
+You’ll also want to establish a plan for communication as soon as possible.
 Do you want to have weekly check-ins or progress reports?
 If so, what should these short meetings or reports entail?
-If your independent contractors are working remotely, consider what type of virtual tools will work best for both of you.
-Perhaps basic email will suffice, or, if you’d prefer to see each other face-to-face, you may opt for a Skype, Google Hangout, or Zoom meeting.
+If your independent contractors are working remotely, consider which virtual tools will work best for both of you.
+Perhaps basic email will suffice, or, if you’d prefer to see each other face-to-face, you may opt for a Webex, Google Hangout, or Zoom meeting.

 If the work requires it, you’ll also want to consider using project management tools such as Basecamp or cloud-based storage systems like Dropbox or Google to share project-related documents.
 Planning the tools you want to use and how you’ll use them helps to kick off a conversation around communication and set the right tone from the start.